-I know that I am not the only person that struggles to stay on the beam during the holidays.
-With all the parties and the leftovers and the sugar, the expectations and emotional hangovers (and real hangovers for some), it is a miracle that any of us stay even remotely sane, let alone follow any sort of dependably predictable meal or exercise plan.
+I know that I am not the only person who struggles to stay on the beam during the holidays.
+With all the parties, the leftovers, the sugar, the expectations and emotional hangovers (and real hangovers for some), it is a miracle that any of us stay even remotely sane.
+Let alone follow any sort of dependable and predictable meal or exercise plan.

-Staying healthy over the holidays without being deprived of the emotional connection to food is a tricky problem.
-For many of us, there is a strong, if not direct, correlation between certain memories of certain feelings and the comfort that we received in those moments from ice cream (or chocolate or mashed potatoes, etc. etc.).
-We paint a pretty strong picture in our brains that can leave us in a place of feeling left out or deprived if we aren’t careful.
-And the more deprived you are, perceived or otherwise, the easier it is to fall way off and end up in a place that you don’t want to be come the first of January.
+Staying healthy over the holidays, without feeling deprived of the emotional connection to food, is a tricky problem.
+For many of us, there is a strong, if not direct, correlation between certain memories of feelings, and the comfort that we received in those moments from foods like ice cream (or chocolate or mashed potatoes, etc. etc.).
+We paint a pretty strong picture in our brains that can leave us feeling left out or deprived if we aren’t careful.
+The more deprived we feel, perceived or otherwise, the easier it is to fall way off the beam and end up in a place that we don’t want to be in come the first of January.

 1. Community: Community is one of the most important places to turn during the holidays.
-Get together with likeminded individuals and check in with each other.
+Get together with like minded individuals and check in with each other.
 Accountability in both exercise and diet yields much better results than trying to go at it alone.
-You also get the added bonus of an intimate connection with another human being, which in and of itself could lessen food cravings ((Often times, when we overeat or use food as something besides fuel, a craving for connection can be the true trigger.)
+You also get the added bonus of having an intimate connection with another human being.
+This in and of itself could lessen food cravings (often times, when we overeat or use food as something besides fuel, a craving for connection can be the true trigger.)

 4. Stress Reduction: One of the most challenging parts about the holidays, and one of the most negatively impactful human emotions, is the amount of stress that is associated with this time of year.
 Reducing stress through meditation, breathing practices and daily exercise will help mitigate some of the impact that stress hormones have on your body.
 It’s important to remember that we are in this for the long haul.
 What felt like such a huge disaster today might be a flicker of a memory a few years from now.
 Try to keep things in perspective, and stay present in the moment.
 Check out our last blog post for five stress management tools.

-· Create safe spaces that are free of junk…junk food, junk people, and emotional junk.
-Retreat when you need to.
+- Create safe spaces that are free of junk.
+This means junk food, junk people, and emotional junk.

 We are here to support you and have got your backs!
 Happy holidays to everyone, and thank you for being such an integral part of our lives.
 We have much to be grateful for.